emard/wifi_jtag/README.md

 # TCP-Serial

-Wifi-jtag can enter tcp-serial bridge mode, thus allowing remote serial communication to FPGA over WiFi.
+By simply pressing ENTER in telnet session Wifi-jtag will enter tcp-serial bridge mode, thus allowing remote serial communication to FPGA over WiFi.
 Serial break may be issued with K or ctrl-@ at start of telnet session.
 Serial break resets FPGArduino F32C CPU and enters bootloader, which can accept a hex or binary executable file.